 2006 – 2010

-The change in the identity during the new period occurred after the brand was acquired by Coca-Cola, significantly impacting the graphics and design of the logo.
+The change in identity during the new period occurred after the brand was acquired by Coca-Cola, significantly affecting the logo’s graphics and design.
 Although some elements remained, the innovations and additions strengthened the brand’s positioning.

 The logo’s colors were chosen from a water-inspired palette, with white and blue as the foundation.
 White was the background in one part of the emblem and the ideal fill for the graceful lowercase letters in another.
 Blue was multifaceted: it formed the base of a detailed drop and highlighted the main text elements on the white background.
 The white color always remained vibrant, while the blue varied in contrast.